-Video Chats, Driveway Dances And Dino Parades Buffer Pandemic's Loneliness
+Loneliness Hasn't Increased Despite Pandemic, Research Finds.
+What Helped?

 Lest her findings be taken as unremittingly good news, know that neither she nor other psychologists are happy with the relatively high background level of loneliness that existed in American culture before the pandemic — and continues now.
 They would like to not only flatten the loneliness curve, but drive it way down.
 They're also concerned about the people their surveys haven't reached — those with lower incomes and others who aren't online.

 Dr. Sandro Galea, dean of the Boston University School of Public Health, does research investigating the ways mental health can be affected by social issues.
-"Perhaps it's good news, he says of Sutin's study, "but I think it's offset by other data that are emerging on poor mental health."
-Depression and anxiety, he notes, have both increased among all ages in the last several months.
+"Perhaps it's good news," he says of Sutin's study, "but I think it's offset by other data that are emerging on poor mental health."
+Depression and anxiety, he notes, have both increased among all ages in the past several months.

 Still, for the moment, there's this, from Kanter: "If there is any silver lining to this [pandemic] — and it's really hard to speak of silver linings — it was that so many people are finding ways to connect and finding ways to keep relationships."

 Sutin, Kanter and Holt-Lunstad all credit the resilience they're seeing to the creative ways people are continuing to reach out and connect with one another.
-Across the world, including in the U.S., people have been phoning each other, signing on to Zoom meetings, having porch to porch or fire escape to fire escape chats.
+Across the world, including in the U.S., people have been phoning each other, signing onto Zoom meetings, having porch to porch or fire escape to fire escape chats.
 They have been attending virtual religious services, enjoying virtual dinner parties, and cheering on virtual or physically distant birthday celebrations, graduations, weddings, funerals and one-man marching bands.
 Some people have even entertained their neighbors, while keeping their distance, by dressing up and marching in dinosaur parades.

-Holt-Lunstad says we humans appear to inherently understand how important social relationships are — and many recognize those relationships don't have to include physical proximity.
+Holt-Lunstad says humans appear to inherently understand how important social relationships are — and many recognize those relationships don't have to include physical proximity.
 "As soon as we had that access threatened, we all felt this urge to connect with others," she says.

 And sometimes that has meant connecting with people who live nearby, when family and friends are distant.

 Dana Lacy Amarisa and her mother Jeanne Lacy have found a pretty creative way to do that in San Francisco.
-Sixty-four-year-old Dana temporarily closed her Kombucha business in Mazatlan, Mexico, when the pandemic began, and moved to San Francisco to join her 93-year-old mom during the pandemic.
+Sixty-four-year-old Dana temporarily closed her Kombucha business in Mazatlán, Mexico, when the pandemic began, and moved to San Francisco to join her 93-year-old mom during the pandemic.
 Dana and Jeanne say they've always been very social — Dana with her nightly salsa dance with friends, her mom with trips to the theater, ballet, bridge groups and two book clubs.
 Stopping those activities was difficult for Jeanne.

 "It was very traumatic at first," she says.
 "You don't know what to do with yourself."